-Once all primary routes have been gritted, in really bad weather, we'll move on to secondary routes.
-These include main roads in housing estates and other important urban and rural routes.
-In extreme weather, we'll carry out additional gritting.
+Once we've gritted primary routes, in really bad weather we'll move on to secondary routes.
+These include main roads in housing estates and other important urban and rural routes, including those linking towns and villages, and bus routes.
+In extreme weather we'll carry out additional gritting.

-How to use the grit
+How to use grit

 The grit we provide should be used to treat the pavements and roads in your area that we don’t grit.
 You shouldn’t use it on your own property.

 When using grit you only need one tablespoon of grit to cover 1 square metre of ground.
 Try to spread grit before snow falls.
 It needs to be activated by pedestrians walking on it or traffic driving over it for it to work properly.

 Planning winter journeys

 Follow us on Facebook and X for updates and insight into our team's hard work this winter.
 You can also search for #SYgrit to stay up to date on gritting across South Yorkshire and make planning journeys easier.

 If you're driving, make sure you've checked that your vehicle's ready for winter and drive with care.
 You can get the latest weather reports from the Met Office or sign up for Met Office email updates.

 The Met Office has also produced some helpful guides about travelling during winter.

 We rely on weather reports from our forecast provider stations at Scout Dike, Dodworth, Great Houghton, Hoyland and Victoria.
 We use these to predict when we'll need to grit.